-A student nearing completion of the teacher education program (usually during the last semester) can obtain the forms to make application for entitlement to certification for the State of Illinois from the College of Education and Human Services, Services Student Services, Wham Education Building, Room 137.
+A student nearing completion of the teacher education program can obtain the forms to make application for entitlement to certification for the State of Illinois from the College of Education and Human Services, Office of Teacher Education, Wham Education Building, Room 135.
 Upon completion of the application forms by the student, the certification staff will process the forms.
-When the student's program, including graduation clearance, is completed, the office will mail the completed forms to the student's permanent address for use in applying for certification through the student's future educational service region superintendent.
-Applicants for certification must register and pass the Illinois Certification Test for Basic Skills and Illinois Certification Area before being granted a certificate.
-Students are advised to take the Basic Skills Test in their sophomore year.
-The Illinois Certification Area Test should be taken before graduation.
-The State of Illinois issues through the entitlement process the Standard Elementary Certificate, Standard High School Certificate, Standard Special Certificate, or Early Childhood-Preschool Certificate to students who graduate from an approved teacher education program at SIUC.
+When the student's program and graduation clearance are completed, the office will email the student with instructions to apply for certification through the state.
+Applicants for certification must pass the Illinois Certification Test for Basic Skills, the Illinois Certification Area, and the Assessment of Professional Teaching before being granted a certificate.
+Students are advised to take the Basic Skills Test in their freshman or sophomore year.
+The Illinois Certification Area Test should be taken before being eligible to student teach.
+The State of Illinois issues through the entitlement process the Standard Elementary Certificate, Standard High School Certificate, Standard Special Certificate, or Early Childhood-Preschool Certificate to students who graduate from an approved teacher education program at SIUC and have passed all required tests.

 Standard Elementary Certificate.
-Students planning to teach on the elementary level in the public schools of Illinois register in the College of Education and Human Services.
-Requirements for entitlement to the State of Illinois standard elementary certificate may be met through the completion of the elementary education (K-9) program.
-For more information on these programs, see the section of the SIUC Undergraduate Catalog titled "Curriculum and Instruction, and Professional Education Experiences."
+Students planning to teach in grades K-8 in the public schools of Illinois register in the College of Education and Human Services.
+Requirements for entitlement to the State of Illinois standard elementary certificate may be met through the completion of the elementary education (K-9) program and by passing the appropriate state tests.
+For more information on these programs, see the section of the SIUC Undergraduate Catalog titled "Curriculum and Instruction, and Education and Human Services."

 Standard High School Certificate.
-Requirements for entitlement to the State of Illinois standard high school certificate and for entitlement to the standard special certificate may be met as explained in the section of the current SIUC Undergraduate Catalog titled "Curriculum and Instruction."
+Requirements for Entitlement to the State of Illinois standard secondary high school certificate and for entitlement to the standard special certificate may be met as explained in the section of the current SIUC Undergraduate Catalog titled "Education and Human Services."
 A listing of majors, minors, and other programs approved for certification entitlement purposes at Southern Illinois University Carbondale is presented there.
-It is possible for a student to be registered in one of the colleges or schools other than the College of Education and Human Services and to meet the state requirements for the standard high school certificate or the standard special certificate (described below) by using as electives certain prescribed professional education requirements in the College of Education and Human Services
+It is possible for a student to be registered in one of the colleges or schools other than the College of Education and Human Services and to meet the state requirements for the standard secondary school certificate or the standard special certificate (described below) by taking the prescribed professional education requirements in the College of Education and Human Services.